amilner42/kleen/README.md

 that.
 If you want to allow an object to be null or undefined, you have to specify that, most of the time you don't so the default behavior has been chosen to be the most common and safest.

-### Examples

-The best way to learn is to take a look at some examples, the API after all is incredibly *simple*.
-Simply head over to my [tests](TODO) and it should all become clear!

 ### Contributing